julianreul/mode_behave/paper.md

 the divergent choice behavior of different individuals or consumer groups can only be studied to a limited degree.
 Mixed logit models overcome this deficiency and allow for the analysis of preference distributions across base populations.
+Nonparametric mixed logit models bear the specific advantage - in contrast to parametric mixed logit models - that the form of the studied preference distribution, e.g. a normal distribution, is not exogenously defined by the researcher, but endogenously derived from the data.

 MO|DE.behave complements already available Python [@Arteaga2022; @Bierlaire2020; @Brathwaite2020] and R